 After the armistice, the military tribunal found him guilty and Sait Halim Pasha was sent to exile in Malta.
 He was released on April 29, 1921 and he crossed over to Sicily.
 From there, he wanted to return to Istanbul but he did not manage to obtain the approval of Ankara government.

 On December 6, 1921, he was assassinated by an Armenian gunman in front of his apartment in Rome.
 His remains were brought to Istanbul and buried at the Tomb of Sultan Mahmut.

-Sait Halim Paşa was not only a politician, but also a leading thinker of his time and an opponent of the ideology of modernization.
-He was not against the Ottoman-Islamic modernization itself, but he was opposing its content and direction.
+Sait Halim Paşa was not only a politician, but also a leading thinker of his time and an opponent of the ideology of modernisation.
+He was not against the Ottoman-Islamic modernisation itself, but he was opposing its content and direction.
 He thought that it was wrong for reform movements to ignore the interactions between religious, political, social and cultural spheres, which can affect different societies with different backgrounds in different ways.
 For him it was wrong to imitate the Western progress as it is.